 - Dec.
 17, 2019 Mayor and Council Study Session presentation: Per- and polyfluoroalkyl Substances (PFAS)

 - Tucson Water answers to FAQs received after PFAS media reports in September 2018

 - Print articles in the Arizona Daily Star, which resulted from Tucson Water’s efforts to inform the public and elected officials.

 - The topic has been discussed at public meetings of the Unified Community Advisory Board (UCAB).
 UCAB is the local EPA-sponsored community advisory board reviewing the work by all contractors working on the overall cleanup of groundwater contamination at TARP.

 - Water Matters, the monthly newsletter included in monthly Utility Services Statements, included an article highlighting this issue in September 2018.
-The newsletter was sent to all 225,000 Tucson Water customers.

 - Tucson Water held a Facebook Live event in September 2018 to answer questions from the public.

 Video: Director Tim Thomure answers customer's questions about PFAS and water quality during a Facebook live Q&A on September 26, 2018